fgindraud/localshare/Readme.md

 Done:
 * local network discovery
 	* show errors to user
-	* ability to restart on failure
+	* ability to restart on failure and change username
 * settings
 * interface:
 	* peer list: